Learning Manifolds from Non-stationary Streaming Data: Convergence Proofs for S-Isomap and S-Isomap++

 where ${\bf n}_{0} = (1/\widetilde{\bm \alpha})\big[ \log({\bf V}/{\bm \mu}{\bm \eta}_{d}{({\bm \lambda}_{2}{\bm \epsilon}/16)}^{\bf d}) \big]/{\bm \eta}_{d}{({\bm \lambda}_{2}{\bm \epsilon}/8)}^{\bf d}$, is the condition which ensures that \eqref{eqn:s_isomap_p2} is satisfied.

-Thus we have derived an adequate threshold for the size of the batch data set $\mathcal{B}$ which ensures \eqref{eqn:s_isomap_p6} is satisfied for the ${\bm \epsilon}$-rule.
+Thus we have an adequate threshold for the size of the batch data set $\mathcal{B}$ which ensures \eqref{eqn:s_isomap_p6} is satisfied for the ${\bm \epsilon}$-rule.
 We can derive a similar threshold for the ${\bf K}$-rule, observing that there is a direct one-to-one mapping between ${\bf K}$ and ${\bm \epsilon}$.
+Refer to Section \ref{ssec:NLDR} for more details.

-To complete the proof, we observe that \eqref{eqn:s_isomap_p2} implies that ${\bf d}$\textsubscript{G}$({{\bf x},{\bf y}})$, the graph based distance between points ${\bf x}$, ${\bf y}\in {\bf G}$ is a perturbed version of ${\bf d}$\textsubscript{M}$({{\bf x}, {\bf y}})$, the true Euclidean distance between points ${\bf x}$ and ${\bf y}$ in the low-dimensional $\mathbb{R}^{\bf d}$ space.
+To complete the proof, we observe that~\eqref{eqn:s_isomap_p2} implies that ${\bf d}$\textsubscript{G}$({{\bf x},{\bf y}})$, the graph based distance between points ${\bf x}$, ${\bf y}\in {\bf G}$ is a perturbed version of ${\bf d}$\textsubscript{M}$({{\bf x}, {\bf y}})$, the true Euclidean distance between points ${\bf x}$ and ${\bf y}$ in the low-dimensional $\mathbb{R}^{\bf d}$ space.
 Let $\widetilde{\bf D}$\textsubscript{M} and $\widetilde{\bf D}$\textsubscript{G} represent the squared distance matrix corresponding to ${\bf d}$\textsubscript{M}$({{\bf x},{\bf y}})$ and ${\bf d}$\textsubscript{G}$({{\bf x},{\bf y}})$ respectively.
-Thus we have $\widetilde{\bf D}$\textsubscript{G}$ = \widetilde{\bf D}$\textsubscript{M} $ + $ $\Delta\widetilde{\bf D}$\textsubscript{M} where $\Delta\widetilde{\bf D}$\textsubscript{M}$ = \{ \widetilde{\bf d}$\textsubscript{M}$({\bf i}, {\bf j})\}_{1 \leq i, j \leq n}$ and $\widetilde{\bf d}$\textsubscript{M}$({\bf i}, {\bf j})$ are bounded due to \eqref{eqn:s_isomap_p2}.
+Thus we have $\widetilde{\bf D}$\textsubscript{G}$ = \widetilde{\bf D}$\textsubscript{M} $ + $ $\Delta\widetilde{\bf D}$\textsubscript{M} where $\Delta\widetilde{\bf D}$\textsubscript{M}$ = \{ \Delta\widetilde{\bf d}$\textsubscript{M}$({\bf i}, {\bf j})\}_{1 \leq i, j \leq n}$ and $\Delta\widetilde{\bf d}$\textsubscript{M}$({\bf i}, {\bf j})$ are bounded due to \eqref{eqn:s_isomap_p2}.